ShuhongLL/mysite/source/_posts/Memory-Leak-in-Serveral-Commonly-Used-Programming-Languages.md

     cout << v.capacity( ) << endl;  //memory usage: still 54M
 }
 ```
-Even though we have cleared the vector and all its elements were indeed released, the capacity of the vector is still unchanged. **clear( )** removed all its element but cannot shrink the size of the container which has already been allocated.
+Even though we have cleared the vector and all its elements were indeed released, the capacity of the vector is still unchanged. **clear( )** removed all its element but cannot shrink the size of the container.
 The same thing happens to other containers such as **deque**.
-To handle that, before **C++ 11**, we can swap the pointer:
+To handle this, before **C++ 11**, we can swap the pointers:
 ```c++
 int main( ) {
     ...